BIOLOGICAL FILTERS FOR AQUACULTURE

 biofilters for aquaculture.
 The biofilm

-quickly fills the spaces between the grains and the pressure drop across the
+quickly fills the spaces between the grains of sand and the pressure drop

 Fluidized bed sand filters have several very